innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 <!-- #region activity=true -->
 From a chart display of the data, such as the one that is generated if you run the code cell below, how might you identify the width of the black line?

-*Hint: in the interactive plotly chart, if you hove over the chart to raise the plotly toolbar, you can select the `Compare data on hover` to report the line values for a particular x-axis value; the `Toggle Spike Lines` view will also show dynamic crosslines highlighting the current and y values.*
+*Hint: in the interactive plotly chart, if you hover over the chart to raise the plotly toolbar then you can select the `Compare data on hover` to report the line values for a particular x-axis value; the `Toggle Spike Lines` view will also show dynamic crosslines highlighting the current and y-values.*
 <!-- #endregion -->

 ```python activity=true